whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 Before the fast, I often felt stressed, and it was difficult for me to savor sensual pleasures.
 I rarely even tasted my food, as I commonly read books or news articles or watched videos while I ate.
 I'd learned to distract myself from the deep dissatisfaction I was feeling.

 I had no great insight during this fast.
 I just slowly calmed down.
 I never felt hungry, and only occasionally felt thirsty.
-But I knew from previous fasting what it's like to eat or drink water out of nervousness, so I knew not to worry, and my thirst quickly went away.
+I knew from previous fasting what it's like to eat or drink water out of nervousness, so I knew not to worry, and my thirst quickly went away.

 Finally I ended the fast with some herbal tea.
 As I savored the tea, I thought about how I would normally read or watch a video while drinking, and I was filled with revulsion.
 The thought of distracting myself from my own meaningful experience was terrible, even though just four days earlier it had seemed entirely normal.